-At noon she found dinner ready, and while at table, was entertained with an excellent concert of music, though without seeing any body: but at night, as she was going to sit down to supper, she heard the noise Beast made; and could not help being sadly terrified.
-"Beauty, (said the monster,) will you give me leave to see you sup?"
+At noon she found dinner ready; and, while at table, was entertained with an excellent concert of music, though without seeing any body: but at night, as she was going to sit down to supper, she heard the noise Beast made, and could not help being sadly terrified.-"Beauty," said the monster, " will you give me leave to see you sup?"

 "That is as you please," answered Beauty, trembling.

-"No, (replied the Beast,) you alone are mistress here; you need only bid me be gone, if my presence is troublesome, and I will immediately withdraw: but tell me, do not you think me very ugly?"
-"That is true, (said Beauty,) for I cannot tell a lie; but I believe you are very good-natured."
-"So I am, (said the monster,) but then, besides my ugliness, I have no sense; I know very well that I am a poor, silly, stupid creature." "'Tis no sign of folly to think so, (replied Beauty,) for never did fool know this, or had so humble a conceit of his own understanding."
-"Eat then, Beauty, (said the monster,) and endeavour to amuse yourself in your palace; for every thing here is yours, and I should be very uneasy if you were not happy."
-"You are very obliging, (answered Beauty;) I own I am pleased with your kindness, and when I consider that, your deformity scarce appears."
-"Yes, yes, (said the Beast,) my heart is good, but still I am a monster."
-"Among mankind, (says Beauty,) there are many that deserve that name more than you, and I prefer you, just as you are, to those, who, under a human form, hide a treacherous, corrupt, and ungrateful heart."
-"If I had sense enough, (replied the Beast,) I would make a fine compliment to thank you, but I am so dull, that I can only say, I am greatly obliged to you."
-Beauty eat a hearty supper, and had almost conquered her dread of the monster; but she had liked to have fainted away, when he said to her, "Beauty, will you be my wife?"
-She was some time before she durst answer; for she was afraid of making him angry, if she refused.
+"No," replied the Beast, "you alone are mistress here: you need only bid me be gone, if my presence is troublesome, and I will immediately withdraw.
+But, tell me, do not you think me very ugly?"

+"That is true," said Beauty, "for I cannot tell a lie; but I believe you are very good-natured."

+"So I am," said the monster: "but then, besides my ugliness, I have no sense; I know very well that I am a poor, silly, stupid creature."

+"It is no sign of folly to think so," replied

+Beauty, "for never did fool say so; nor have so humble a conceit of his own understanding."

+"Eat then, Beauty," said the monster, "and endeavour to amuse yourself in your palace, for every thing here is yours; and I should be very uneasy, if you were not happy."

+"You are very obliging," answered Beauty: "I own I am pleased with your kindness; and when I consider that, your deformity scarcely appears."

+"Yes, yes," said the Beast, "my heart is good, but still I am a monster."

+"Among mankind," says Beauty, "there are many that deserve that name more than you; and I prefer you, just as you are, to those who under a human form hide a treacherous, corrupt, and ungrateful heart."

+"If I had sense enough," replied the Beast, "I would make a fine compliment to thank you, but I am so dull, that I can only say, I am greatly obliged to you."

+Beauty ate a hearty supper, and had almost conquered her dread of the monster: but she had liked to have fainted away, when he said to her, "Beauty, will you be my wife?"

+She was some time before she durst answer; for she was afraid of making him angry if she refused.
 At last, however, she said, trembling, "No, Beast."

 Immediately the poor monster began to sigh, and hissed so frightfully, that the whole palace echoed.
-But Beauty soon recovered her fright, for Beast having said, in a mournful voice, "then farewell, Beauty," left the room; and only turned back, now and then, to look at her as he went out.
+But Beauty soon recovered her fright, for Beast having said, in a mournful voice, "Then farewell, Beauty," left the room; and only turned back, now and then, to look at her as he went out.

 When Beauty was alone, she felt a great deal of compassion for poor Beast.
-"Alas, (said she,) 'tis a thousand pities any thing so good-natured should be so ugly."
+"Alas," said she, "it is a thousand pities any thing so good-natured should be so ugly."